-- Buildings straight line allocation over the life of the property as estimated by the valuer (usually 10 to 80 years) - Vehicles, plant and equipment straight line allocation over the life of the property as estimated by the valuer (usually 5 to 10 years) - Infrastructure straight line allocation over 25 to 35 years - Community assets are assets that the authority intends to hold in perpetuity, that have no determinable useful life, and may have restrictions on their disposal.
+- Buildings straight line allocation over the life of the property as estimated by the valuer (usually 10 to 80 years) - Car Parks straight line allocation over the life of the property as estimated by the valuer (usually 40 to 50 years) - Vehicles, plant and equipment straight line allocation over the life of the property as estimated by the valuer (usually 5 to 10 years) - Infrastructure straight line allocation over 25 to 35 years

+• Community assets - are assets that the authority intends to hold in perpetuity, that have no determinable useful life, and may have restrictions on their disposal.
 As such these are held at their historic cost and incur no depreciation.